oracle-livelabs/adb/shared/workshops/livelabs-indepth/intro.md

 ## Prerequisites
 This workshop requires an Oracle Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.

 *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
-You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***
+You will not be able to conduct Free Tier workshops unless the Always Free environment is available.

 **You are all set; let's begin!
 Click Getting Started in the Contents menu on the left.**